allegheny-computer-science-203-s2021/practical01/README.md

 - Install the Pyenv tool and use it to install a recent version of Python.
 - Install the Pipenv tool and later use it to install a Python application's dependencies.

 Now, study the provided Python source code and the technical documentation to understand the type of output that your program should produce.
+The program counts the occurrences of words (term frequencies) in a file.
+The sample input is the book "Pride and Prejudice" taken from the Gutenberg Collection.
+The program reads input words from a file, removes all non-alphanumeric characters, normalizes (down-cases) the words, removes stop words (“the”, “a”, “for” etc), counts the occurrences of all words, and finally prints out the 25 most common words in order.
-At the outset, you should notice that the provided source code does not contain all of the source code from Chapter 3 of the book.
+At the outset, you should notice that the provided source code does not contain all of the source code from  the "Exercises in Programming Style" [book's program](https://github.com/crista/exercises-in-programming-style/blob/master/04-monolith/tf-04.py).
 You will need to add in the appropriate source code and documentation to ensure that the Python program passes all of the checks and produces the correct output.
 As you complete this assignment, please make sure that you understand and document all aspects of the provided Python programs!
-Once you have installed Docker Desktop, you can use the following "docker run" command to start "gradle grade" as a containerized application, using the "DockaGator" Docker image available on DockerHub.

 ## System Commands